Chern Classes and Compatible Power Operations in Inertial K-theory: Examples

-\begin{proof} The $\lam$-line elements in $\cP_1$ are calculated by applying the algorithm summarized in Remark (\ref{rem:LineEltCalc}) and by showing that these $\lam$-line elements are invertible.
-The fact that the elements of $\cP_1$ span $K(\pro(1,3))_\nc$ is also a straightforward calculation. \end{proof}
+\begin{proof} The $\lam$-line elements in $\cP_1$ are calculated by applying the algorithm in Remark (\ref{rem:LineEltCalc}) and by showing that these $\lam$-line elements are invertible.
+The fact that the elements of $\cP_1$ span $K(\pro(1,3))_\nc$ is also a calculation.
+We omit the details to all of these calculations which are straightforward but lengthy. \end{proof}